infexious-dev/FluentUIEditableDetailsList/README.md

 ### Enhancements
 >- Updated office-ui-fabric-react version to latest.
->- [EXPERIMENTAL] New "decimal" data type now allows up to 2 decimals via regex.
-Still strips commas and other alpha characters (except ".").
-Works same as "number" otherwise.
 >- "Filter" modal now provides a better UX by showing/disabling dropdowns based on state.
 >- "Filter" modal filter button will remain disabled until all inputs are filled to prevent null exceptions during runtime.
 >- IColumnConfig can utilise inherited "className" and "headerClassName" props correctly from IColumn when rendering in EditableGrid.